+While Hawaii only has .25% of the land mass in the US, it has over 25% of the endangered species in the country, many of them birds.
+Causes for their extinctions include loss of habitation, over-hunting, non-native diseases and predation.
 In fact, many scientists have called Hawaii the extinction capital of the world.
-Some of these highly threatened species include the pueo, a subspecies of the short-eared owl and the alala, the Hawaiian crow, which sadly no longer exists in the wild and survives only in captivity.
+Some of these highly threatened species include the pueo, a subspecies of the short-eared owl and the alala, the Hawaiian crow, which survives only in captivity.

-Maui offers some of the best opportunities for bird watchers to find and observe forest birds.
-On the slopes of Haleakala, you can find the one of the most popular birds in the Aloha State, which also happens to be the state bird of Hawaii, the nene goose, which is an endangered species found nowhere else in the world.
-Those serious about bird watching can find out about the guided hikes offered by the National Park Service which meanders into the neighboring Waikamoi Preserve where some of the rarer species of birds, such as the akohekohe or crested honeycreeper and the kiwikiu or Maui parrotbill, can sometimes be found.
-To find water birds on Maui, the best bet is to visit the Kanaha Pond State Wildlife Refuge and the Kealia National Wildlife Refuge.
+Maui offers some of the best opportunities for bird watching in Hawaii, especially for rare birds.
+On the slopes of Haleakala, you can find the nene goose, the state bird of Hawaii.
+The nene is an endangered species found nowhere else in the world.
+Those serious about bird watching can take the guided hikes offered by the National Park Service into the Waikamoi Preserve.
+Here, you can find some of the rarer species of birds, such as the akohekohe or crested honeycreeper and the kiwikiu or Maui parrotbill.
+To find water birds on Maui, your best bet is to visit the Kanaha Pond State Wildlife Refuge or the Kealia National Wildlife Refuge.

 One of the best places to view birds on Molokai is the Kamakou Preserve where you can find honeycreepers like the amakihi, i’iwi and the apapane.
 You will need to make prior arrangements to visit the preserve by calling (808) 553-5236.

 Oahu Birding Opportunities